 When things really get desperate, I pull out my light box.
 When I’m really trying to learn from my copying projects, I don’t like to pull out my light box because it lessens the challenge.
 There’s a lot of benefit from struggling through an artistic problem that gets washed away by a light box that simply gives you the answers and doesn’t make you think through the mechanics.

 But, sometimes you’re REALLY stuck and just need some clues.
 A light box can be a great tool for getting over the hurdle of a challenge you’re having with copying a piece of art and move on to other aspects.
-I use the TikTeck light box and absolutely love it.
-It’s cheap,, lightweight, and gets the job done.
+I love grabbing my light box when I need it!